Kelsey, California

 A post office operated at Kelsey from 1856 to 1872, from 1875 to 1903, with several moves, and from 1920.
 The name honors Benjamin Kelsey, who came to California in 1841 and discovered gold at the site in 1848.
-The town was first known as Kelsey's Diggings because of the mining there.
+Kelsey at one time had 24 saloons, 12 stores, six hotels, two barber shops, and a makeshift court of justice.

+Kelsey was among the first settlements of the California gold rush, with the first homes built in 1849.
+A schoolhouse was built in 1858, and rebuilt in 1903; it remained in service until 1984.

 Education

 The Black Oak Mine Unified School District serves Garden Valley.

 Climate

-The Köppen Climate Classification subtype for this climate is "Csa"(Mediterranean Climate).
+The Köppen Climate Classification subtype for this climate is Csa (Hot-summer Mediterranean Climate).